MicrosoftAzureAaron/private-endpoint-training/README.md

     - The address prefix for the overriding route must be <= /16
       - Less than or equal to the VNET IP prefix
   - Private Endpoint subnet: Private endpoint policies for route tables enabled only on PE subnet
+  - VM3Subnet: Default route (`0.0.0.0/0`) to Azure Firewall does not impact Service Endpoint Traffic
+  - VM4Subnet: Storage Service Tag route **does** Impact Traffic to Storage Endpoint
+  - VM5Subnet: No routes does not impact Service Endpoint Traffic

 ## IP Ranges
 - VNET: `10.0.0.0/16`